Coarse-median preserving automorphisms: Fixed subgroups of CMP automorphisms.

 The action $H\acts (M,d_M)$ is cofinite by assumption, and it follows from the above inequalities that it is also proper.
 This shows that the induced action $H\acts X(M)$ is proper and cocompact, proving part~(2).
 The Milnor-Schwarz Lemma now implies that the inclusion $H\hookrightarrow G$ is a quasi-isometric embedding, which proves part~(1). \end{proof}

-\begin{cor} For every $\varphi\in\aut(G,[\mu_X])$, the subgroup $\Fix\varphi\leq G$ is undistorted.
-Moreover, $\Fix\varphi$ admits a proper cocompact action on a $\CAT$ cube complex. \end{cor} \begin{proof} Set $H:=\Fix\varphi$.
-By Lemma~\ref{fix approximate subalgebra}, $H$ is an approximate subalgebra of $G$.
-It follows that, for every $v\in X$, the orbit $H\cdot v$ is an approximate median subalgebra of $X$.
-By Proposition~\ref{approx subalgebras}, the subalgebra $\langle H\cdot v\rangle$ is at finite Hausdorff distance from $H\cdot v$.
-Since $X$ is locally finite, this means that the action $H\acts\langle H\cdot v\rangle$ is cofinite.
-Since $H$ is finitely generated by Proposition~\ref{fg fix}, Lemma~\ref{cubical undistortion criterion} shows that $H$ is undistorted and cocompactly cubulated. \end{proof}
+\begin{proof}[Proof of Theorem~\ref{AMS thm}] For any vertex $p\in X$, the orbit $H\cdot p$ is an approximate median subalgebra of $X$.
+By Proposition~\ref{approx subalgebras}, the subalgebra $M:=\langle H\cdot p\rangle$ is at finite Hausdorff distance from $H\cdot p$.
+Since $X$ is locally finite, it follows that the action $H\acts M$ is cofinite, hence Lemma~\ref{cubical undistortion criterion} shows that $H$ is finitely generated, undistorted and cocompactly cubulated. \end{proof}

-Even assuming that $\Fix\varphi$ is finitely generated, both statements in Corollary~\ref{fix und cor} can fail if $\varphi$ is not coarse-median preserving, as shown by the next two examples.

-\begin{ex} Consider again the automorphism $\psi$ of the right-angled Artin group $\A_{\G}\x\Z$ introduced in Example~\ref{not fg fix}.
-If $\A_{\G}$ is freely irreducible, directly irreducible and non-cyclic, then the Bestvina--Brady subgroup $BB_{\G}\leq\A_{\G}$ is finitely generated and quadratically distorted \cite[Theorem~1.1]{Tran-distortion}.
-The same is true of $\Fix\psi\leq\A_{\G}\x\Z$. \end{ex}

-If $G$ is torsion-free, Corollary~\ref{fix und cor} implies that $\Fix\varphi$ is of type $F$.
-However, considering automorphisms of right-angled Artin groups that are not coarse-median preserving, $\Fix\varphi$ can have all sorts of intermediate finiteness properties: